 Using an Aadhar Card for Registering under GST

-In normal circumstances, the business entities would only be getting the GST registration after completion of the physical verification of place of business or the documents pertaining to the business and its promoters or partners and authorized signatory, which would take many numbers days, and this shall get extended if the GST official seeks for any additional clarifications or documents.
-This is usually done by the GST Authority to keep fraudulent entities and individuals out of the GST mechanism such that there is a transparent and neat system established in the country.
+In normal circumstances, the business entities would only be getting the GST registration after completion of the physical verification of place of business or the documents pertaining to the company and its promoters or partners and authorized signatory, which would take many numbers days, and this shall get extended if the GST official seeks for any additional clarifications or documents.
+This is usually done by the GST Authority to keep fraudulent entities and individuals out of the GST mechanism, such that there is a transparent and neat system established in the country.